smart-hzw/MDARNet/README.md

 * The deraining results will be in "./result".
 We only provide the baseline for comparison.
 There exists the gap (0.1-0.2db) between the provided model and the reported values in the paper, which originates in the subsequent fine-tuning of hyperparameters, training processes and constraints.

 ## Testing
-        We will publish test models later
+		Test results can be obtained from this （link：https://pan.baidu.com/s/1fJq9CJL_hlrAK7VSZc_jfQ password：1ehf) We will publish test models later()

 ## Citation
     @article{hao2022multi,